orobix/retina-unet/Readme.md

 ### Prerequisities
-The neural network is developed with the Keras library, we refer to the [Keras library](https://github.com/fchollet/keras) for the installation.
+The neural network is developed with the Keras library, we refer to the [Keras repository](https://github.com/fchollet/keras) for the installation.

+This code has been tested with Keras 1.1.0, using either Theano or TensorFlow as backend.
+In order to avoid dimensions mismatch, it is important to set `"image_dim_ordering": "th"` in the `~/.keras/keras.json` configuration file.
+If this file isn't there, you can create it.
+See the Keras documentation for more details.

 The following dependencies are needed:
 - numpy >= 1.11.1